Last Updated: March 16, 2022

 Smartphone Usage Statistics UK: Growth Trends

 What’s interesting is the statistics that show that individuals who are aged 55 years or older use smartphones more and more each year.
 In 2016, 42 per cent of this age group used smartphones, and in 2018 that number was 50 per cent.
+In 2021, the figure of smartphone users aged 55 or older rose to 83%.
 All these numbers suggest that people of all ages use smartphones more than they used to in the past.

 In the next section, we’re going to see how much the smartphone ownership rate has changed over the years, and what numbers we can expect in the future.